Stock Based Compensation

 2010 Stock Incentive Plan

-In connection with the IPO, in May 2010, the Company’s Board of Directors and stockholders adopted the 2010 Stock Incentive Plan (the “2010 Plan”).
-The material terms of the performance goals under the 2010 Plan, as amended and restated, were approved by stockholders at the Company’s 2014 annual meeting of stockholders.
-The 2010 Plan provides for the issuance of nonqualified stock options, incentive stock options, stock appreciation rights, restricted stock awards and restricted stock units, any of which may be performance‑based, and for incentive bonuses, which may be paid in cash or stock or a combination of both, to eligible employees, officers, non‑employee directors and other service providers to the Company and its subsidiaries.
+In in May 2010, the Company’s Board of Directors and stockholders adopted the 2010 Stock Incentive Plan (the “2010 Plan”).
+The material terms of the performance goals under the 2010 Plan, as amended and restated, were approved by stockholders at the Company’s 2014 annual meeting of stockholders and the plan’s term was extended further by the stockholders at the Company’s 2020 annual meeting of stockholders.
+The 2010 Plan provides for the issuance of nonqualified stock options, incentive stock options, stock appreciation rights, restricted stock awards and restricted stock units, any of which may be performance-based, and for incentive bonuses, which may be paid in cash or stock or a combination of both, to eligible employees, officers, non-employee directors and other service providers to the Company and its subsidiaries.
 A maximum of 2,130,000 shares of common stock may be issued pursuant to all awards under the 2010 Plan.
-As of December 31, 2017, the Company had 1,147,750 shares of common stock available for future issuance of awards under the 2010 Plan.
+As of December 31, 2021, the Company had 670,403 shares of common stock available for future issuance of awards under the 2010 Plan.
 The shares of common stock to be issued under the 2010 Plan will be made available from authorized and unissued Company common stock.

 Restricted Stock Units

-Restricted stock units (“RSUs”) are granted to both non‑employee directors and management.
+Restricted stock units (“RSUs”) are granted to both non-employee directors and management.
 Prior to 2013, RSUs were only issued to directors.
 However, in 2013, the Company changed the timing and form of management’s annual stock grants and began to grant RSUs to management.
-For both non‑employee directors and management, RSUs carry dividend equivalent rights but do not carry voting rights.
+RSUs do not carry voting rights.
+While all non-employee director RSUs participate in dividend equivalents, there are two classes of management RSUs, one that participates in dividend equivalents, and a second that does not participate in dividend equivalents.
 Each RSU represents the right to receive one share of the Company’s common stock and is subject to time based vesting restrictions.
 Participants are not required to pay any consideration to the Company at either the time of grant of a RSU or upon vesting.

-Vested RSUs are “settled” by the delivery to the participant or a designated brokerage firm of one share of common stock per vested RSU as soon as reasonably practicable following a termination of service of the participant that constitutes a separation from service, and in all events no later than the end of the calendar year in which such termination of service occurs or, if later, two and one‑half months after such termination of service.
+Beginning in 2019, grants to non-employee directors, vesting occurs as of the grant date.
+Vested director RSUs are “settled” by the delivery to the participant or a designated brokerage firm of one share of common stock per vested RSU as soon as reasonably practicable following a termination of service of the participant that constitutes a separation from service, and in all events no later than the end of the calendar year in which such termination of service occurs or, if later,and one-half months after such termination of service.
+Vested management RSU’s are “settled” by the delivery to the participant or a designated brokerage firm of one share of common stock per vested RSU as soon as reasonably practicable following vesting.

 Performance Share Unit Awards